awsdocs/amazon-chime-user-guide/doc_source/phone.md

 ## Sending an SMS message to a phone number<a name="sms-phone"></a>

-If your administrator has enabled SMS messages for your account, you can send an SMS message to a phone number in your contacts\.
+If your Amazon Chime administrator has enabled SMS messages for your account, you can send an SMS message to a phone number in your contacts\.

 **To send an SMS message to a phone number in your contacts**